Greek Meatballs with Tzatziki Sauce (Tangy Dip)

 AmountIngredientNotes

-1 mediumonionfinely grated for moisture
+1 mediumonionfinely chopped, adds moisture

-2 clovesgarlicminced for flavor
+2 clovesgarlicminced, for aromatic flavor

 1 teaspoonsaltenhances flavor